 Less positive instead of dubbing (the available language, beyond the Japanese, is only English) where the voices are fairly flat not giving the right thickness and personality that the characters deserve.

-It is curious as, after a title that works very well tied to tradition as well God Wars Future Past (which you can find here), I happened to try such a "revolutionary" as well Valkyria Revolution, which instead does not work as well.
+It is curious as, after a title that works very well tied to tradition as well God Wars Future Past (which you can find that), I happened to try such a "revolutionary" as well Valkyria Revolution, which does not work as well.

 The game does not present a high degree of challenge (due to the repetition of many clashes) even though it has a more than discrete overall duration, although it is worth noting the excessive use of cut-scenes (many even long-lasting) far more serious, the extremely slow loading of the screens.